 Access to the venue

-For the second time, the 6th barrier-free Tourism Day takes place in the new CityCube Berlin in hall A5.
+The 7th Barrier-free Tourism Day takes place in the CityCube Berlin in hall A5.
 The CityCube Berlin was inaugurated in May 2014.
 Being a multifunctional venue for trade fairs, conferences and events, it is one of Berlin’s new figureheads.

 The venue of the barrier-free tourism day is accessible (partly via elevators) via the entrances “Messedamm“ and “Jafféstraße”, the premises of the fair and from a passageway to hall 7.
 The venue “hall A5” is located at level 1, directly next to the entrance “Jafféstraße”.

 20 disabled car parking spaces are availabe on the car parking space „Messedamm“ in front of the CityCube Berlin.
 Moreover, the trainstation “Messe-Süd” is located in close proximity to the CityCube Berlin.